 One of the best things about the East Coast of Australia is the sheer variety in things to do.
 On each East Coast trip, I’ve ended up doing completely different things and each road trip has been equally incredible.

 For the purpose of this blog post, I will share an Australian East Coast road trip itinerary starting in the tropical city of Cairns in the north.
-From here, the itinerary will weave south past pristine beaches, rugged mountains ranges, waterfalls, tropical rainforest, charming surf towns, some of the world’s best diving spots, as well as the epic Fraser Island.
+From here, the itinerary will weave south past pristine beaches, rugged mountains ranges, waterfalls, tropical rainforest, charming surf towns, some of the world’s best diving spots, as well as the epic K’gari island (also known as Fraser Island).

 Australia East Coast Road Trip Itinerary: Essential things to know